docsforadobe/javascript-tools-guide/docs/user-interface-tools/automatic-layout.rst

 horizontal placement of children in a container with row orientation, and the vertical placement of children in a container with column orientation.

-The following figures show the results of the sample script SnpAlignElements.jsx, that demonstrates how to specify alignment in two dimensions.
+The following figures show the results of the sample script `SnpAlignElements.jsx <https://github.com/Adobe-CEP/CEP-Resources/blob/master/ExtendScript-Toolkit/Samples/javascript/SnpAlignElements.jsx>`_, that demonstrates how to specify alignment in two dimensions.

 - In the first, each control is centered vertically within its row, and placed at a specific horizontal